decred/politeia/politeiawww/api/www/v1/api.md

 ### `Vote results`

 Retrieve vote results for a specified censorship token.
+If the voting period has not yet started for the given proposal a reply is returned with all fields set to their zero value.

 Note that the webserver does not interpret the plugin structures.
 These are forwarded as-is to the politeia daemon.